-8 Top-Rated Day Trips from Osaka
+9 Top-Rated Day Trips from Osaka

 1 Temples and Palaces of Kyoto

 Less than an hour by high-speed rail from Osaka's downtown core, Kyoto boasts enough temples and historic sites to keep you busy until the last train back to your hotel.
-One of only a handful of major Japanese cities to escape devastation during WWII, Kyoto attracts upwards of 10 million visitors each year, most to explore its magnificent, historic streetscapes, much of which was laid out more than a thousand years ago.
+One of only a handful of major Japanese cities to escape devastation during WWII, Kyoto attracts upwards of 10 million visitors each year, most to explore its magnificent historic streetscapes, much of which was laid out more than a thousand years ago.
 In addition to its numerous fine art galleries and museums, Kyoto also has one of the country's highest densities of temples.
-One of the most famous is Kiyomizu Temple, a UNESCO World Heritage Site perched high up on the Otowa Mountain overlooking the city, accessed by quaint Tea-pot Lane with its small shops and craft stalls.
-Founded in AD 790, the temple's highlights include the spectacular Main Hall, now used as a stage for temple dances and ceremonies and where you'll find some of the best views over the surrounding area.
+One of the most famous is Kiyomizu Temple, a UNESCO World Heritage Site perched high up on the Otowa Mountain overlooking the city, accessed by quaint Teapot Lane (be sure to linger at the wonderful small shops and craft stalls along the way to pick up some quality traditional souvenirs).
+Founded in AD 790, highlights include the spectacular Main Hall, now used as a stage for temple dances and ceremonies and where you'll find some of the best views over the surrounding area.

 2 Nara's Big Buddha